IHE/ITI.mCSD/input/pagecontent/issues.md

 - [FHIR-25406: definition of organization and participatingOrganization in OrganizationAffiliation is not clear](https://jira.hl7.org/browse/FHIR-25406)
 - [FHIR-36019: OrganizationAffiliation.network unclear](https://jira.hl7.org/browse/FHIR-36019)

-[mCSD\_30](https://github.com/IHE/ITI.mCSD/issues/111).
-Currently there is one code in [mCSD Organization Affiliation Types](https://build.fhir.org/ig/IHE/ITI.mCSD/branches/main/CodeSystem-MCSDOrgAffTypes.html).
-Should there be at least two, one for transparent federation vs opaque federation?
-The expectations would be different: with transparent federation, federated identifiers would be preserved in responses and respected in requests.
-With opaque federation, identifiers would be consolidated/overwritten with the identifiers of the "parent" organization.

-Probably, but the implications of opaque federation are complex.
-Some aspects may be consolidated (e.g., golden patient record) while others are not (separate documents).
-Perhaps we could limit scope to whether federated communities (Organizations with an ID of type HCID) are addressable in requests and responses.
-Seeking input from reviewers.

 [mCSD\_31](https://github.com/IHE/ITI.mCSD/issues/112).
 Currently, only synchronous XDS/XCA/XDR and MHD Push are supported.
 This scope was limited for the public-comment deadline.
 After public comment, we plan to add in asynchronous (WS-A and AS4) and full MHD.
 One area that needs work is Digital Certificates to support async end-to-end security